 2 Corinthians 9:11 - You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.

-The Future: We believe that Jesus will return to finish the work He began during His earthly ministry (1 Thess.
-4:16-17).
+The Future: We believe that Jesus will return to finish the work He began during His earthly ministry (1 Thessalonians 4:16-17).
 He will defeat the devil once and for all and restore all things that are and have been under the curse of sin and death.
-He will judge the living and the dead, assigning people to their eternal destinies (Matt.
-25:31-46).
+He will judge the living and the dead, assigning people to their eternal destinies (Matthew 25:31-46).

 Revelation 11:15 - Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever.”